rarebreed/excursor/notebooks/learn-mojo/mojo-notes.md

         - TLB: Translation Lookaside Buffer, which is a hardware cache of virtual -> physical addressing
         - Page Tables: a Page is a data structure the OS uses to know what has been mapped to physical memory
             - and contains a _dirty_ bit (a block has been modified and saving to disk, and cache needs updating)
-        - Cache Lines: the smallest amount of data that can be read/written to cache
         - Cache miss: when the CPU has to fetch data from main memory (and written to cache depending on strategy)
         - TLB miss: is when data isn't in the memory and has to be fetched from disk
 - `that memory holds some value`: the term value is tricky, because the value stored in memory may also be a reference